philamp/rclone_jelly/README.md

 This is a fork of a fork.
 This fork is aimed to be used with jellygrail, an upcoming all in one solution to manage your sources of video assets based on a jellyfin package. **This is experimental as it changes the former purpose of rclone's cache.**

-its purpose is to make a rar2fs index cache and ffprobe cache to decrease real-debrid temporary ban issues when seeking a lot in the same RAR file
+its purpose is to make a rar2fs index cache and ffprobe cache to decrease real-debrid temporary ban issues when seeking a lot in the same RAR file.

-There are 2 modes taking place:
+There are 2 modes taking place when reading RAR files:

 * mode 1: --vfs-cache-mode full normal behavior when the file is being discovered and scanned by jellygrail. **(this is "Read-Write" cache mode)**
   * Jellygrail forces the continuous reading of the file to avoid multiple file open requests to the remote (thanks to ``unrar t -sl12582912`` that only reads headers/starting blocks of each file inside the rar, in the same session + reads files that are less than 10mb*)